WebFuzzing/EvoMaster/docs/write_driver.md

 install the snapshot version of the Java client into your local Maven repository (e.g., under *~/.m2*).

+Note: the core application `evomaster.jar` is independent from the driver library, and it contains none of the driver's classes.

 Once the client library is imported, you need to create a class that extends either `org.evomaster.client.java.controller.EmbeddedSutController` or